Pupil Premium Strategy 2019/20

 The government gives schools additional funding for:

-- any pupils who have been eligible for free school meals during the last 6 years,
+- any pupils who have been eligible for free school meals during the last 6 years (£1320 per annum)

-- pupils looked after by the local authority or who are in care
+- pupils looked after by the local authority who are in care or post care (£2300 per annum)

-- pupils from families where a parent serves in the armed forces.
+- pupils from families where a parent serves in the armed forces (£300 per annum).

 This money is known as pupil premium funding.
 It is the responsibility of the School Governing Body to report to parents on how pupil premium is used by the school each year.
 This report will outline how pupil premium has been used at Tysoe C of E School and the impact of pupil premium upon learning, attainment, progress and the well-being of pupils.